veltman/principles/README.md

 ## Design/UI ##

 * The best way to make something durable and flexible is not to get too fancy in the first place.
 You only have to fix the web to the extent that you break it first.
-Think hard before deciding to implement browser-specific functionality or weird hacks.

 * Make sure states of your app that you want to be shareable have unique URLs.
 Use hashes if necessary.
 Assume that someone will copy the URL directly from the address bar, not from your "Share this!" widget.

 * You need a very good reason to have more than two fonts per page.

 * Don't use tiny font sizes, and be generous with line spacing for body text.
-.
-You choose who can commit.

 * Don't make tiny click targets.
 Assume that someone will be mashing that "X" icon with a fingertip, not a cursor.

 * Redundancy is a useful design technique.
 Labels+icons, color+width, etc.

 * Embrace vertical scrolling, don't break it.
-Scroll-based animation is annoying and very brittle.
+Scroll-based animation is annoying.
 Stop turning the web into a popup book.

 * Don't rely heavily on hover states to make something interesting.
-Even if someone has a mouse, requiring your users to go on a scavenger hunt is annoying.
+Even if most of them have a mouse, requiring your users to go on a scavenger hunt is annoying.

 * If an input is going to be numeric, use the "number" input type so mobile devices can show the appropriate keyboard.